 As I limped out of the hospital that night and pondered how a three-week delay was going to affect my schedule, I caught sight of my taxi driver sitting in the parking lot.
 He’d apparently been waiting for me the entire time in case I needed a ride back to the hotel.

 Grateful for the offer, I accepted the ride.
-Our first stop on the way back to the hotel was at a late-night pharmacy, where the driver hopped out of the car to help me buy a new set of crutches.
+Our first stop on the way back to the hotel was at a late-night pharmacy.
+Before I even realized, my driver had hopped out of the car and darted into the pharmacy.
+A couple minutes later, he popped out of the store holding my new set of crutches.